-- Financial Statement and Tax Return deadline requirements for all partnerships.
-If the name of the partnership you are auditing is not on the list, please contact your regional accounting manager directly. - Limited Partner Capital Contribution by operating partnership as of December 31, 2021.
+- o Financial Statement and Tax Return deadline requirements for all partnerships.
+If the name of the partnership you are auditing is not on the list, please contact your regional accounting manager directly. - Limited Partner Capital Contribution by operating partnership as of October 31 (Fiscal Year-End) and December 31 (Calendar Year-End).
 Confirmations will no longer be done on an individual basis.
 If your partnership is not listed, assume that all limited partner capital contributions have been made. - o Financial statement and tax preparation guide for the fiscal year reporting period.